nistur/tlbf/README.md

 bit easier, so I set about shaving my very own yak and writing an interpreter.

->It should be noted that something seems to be a bit broken with tlbf
->right now, it segfaults on anything more complex than hello world.

 The idea behind tlbf is that is supports bf syntax, but also should be easy to provide support for other substitution syntax, such as Ook.
 Also planned are extensions which provide things such as